-12Bet ranks prominently (within the top 20) in the eGaming Review Magazine’s Power Rankings.
+12Bet initiated a two-year front of shirt sponsorship deal with Sevilla FC of Spain.
+It ranks prominently (within the top 20) in the eGaming Review Magazine’s Power Rankings.
 This list seeks to identify the Best Online Gaming Operator in the World, and 12Bet is upwardly mobile in these rankings.

 12Bet caters for the entire range of staking clients, but it is perhaps aimed more specifically at those who prefer to play at bigger/more sizeable stakes.
 It’s absolute strength lies in the diversity of its world sports offerings, with many event/sports priced up that simply aren’t available with other bookmakers.
 12Bet has three current promotions on offer, and these are listed below: